 That, of course, went out the window in my first few posts, when I spent an incredible amount of time talking about my specific experiences as a writer.

 Since then, this blog has narrowed from the general to the more pointed experiences of my writer’s life.
 Because that’s what I know; I mean, was I really so lofty five months ago to presume I could be a… guiding light for other writers?
 I know me; I don’t know you.

-I don’t know what your best writing space is (or how you can find it; maybe you work best in several areas).
+I don’t know what your best writing space is (maybe you work best in several areas).
 I don’t know what writing tools will help you succeed in this craft.
 I don’t know whether you have the time or motivation to finish NaNoWriMo (I had neither).
 And I certainly don’t know whether this life is endgame for you, like it is for me.
-Writers come in different shapes, forms, and with different levels of passion.
+Writers come in different shapes and forms and with different levels of passion.
 “A writer’s life for me” doesn’t have to mean book deals and author status; it could mean a few scribbled paragraphs every morning, just to get your thoughts in order before you continue on with your life.

 Here’s what a writer’s life means to me:

 I write full-time.
 I’m not some millionaire writer (though that would be nice), but I am able to live comfortably.
-I produce at least one book a year in the suspense genre.
-I write freelance articles about feminism, pop culture, and writing.
+I produce at least one book a year.
+I write freelance articles about politics, pop culture, and writing.
 I meet other writers regularly.
 I attend expos.
 I love everything about it.

 I want this blog to reflect that lifestyle, or the dream of that lifestyle, because it’s the only one I can truly claim to understand.
 And, I’ve kinda gone that way since the beginning of this, anyway (I mean, my tagline is “My writing journey and all of its obstacles”), but I want this site to be about my real self, and that means sharing who I am.